petr-prikryl/OPDS-ABS/README.md

 ### Pagination

-You can control pagination behavior through the `ITEMS_PER_PAGE` environment variable:
+You can control pagination behavior through two environment variables:

-- Set a positive number (e.g., 25) to enable pagination with that page size
+- `PAGINATION_ENABLED`: Set to `false` to completely disable pagination across all feeds
-- Set to 0 to disable pagination and show all items in a single feed
+- `ITEMS_PER_PAGE`: Set a positive number (e.g., 25) for page size, or 0 to disable pagination but keep the option

+For most users, setting `PAGINATION_ENABLED=false` is the simplest way to disable pagination completely.
+Using `ITEMS_PER_PAGE=0` is an alternative that keeps the pagination code active but shows all items.

-Pagination helps improve performance and load times when dealing with large libraries.
+Pagination helps improve performance and load times when dealing with large libraries, but disabling it can be useful for smaller libraries or when using clients that work better with complete feeds.

 ## 🙌 Contributing